hanxiaomax/Learncpp_CN/docs/18-11-printing-inherited-classes-using-operator<<.md

 The short answer is no. There are a number of reasons for this.

 First, only member functions can be virtualized -- this makes sense, since only classes can inherit from other classes, and there’s no way to override a function that lives outside of a class (you can overload non-member functions, but not override them).
 Because we typically implement operator<< as a friend, and friends aren’t considered member functions, a friend version of operator<< is ineligible to be virtualized.
-(For a review of why we implement operator<< this way, please revisit lesson [14.5 -- Overloading operators using member functions](https://www.learncpp.com/cpp-tutorial/overloading-operators-using-member-functions/)).
+(For a review of why we implement operator<< this way, please revisit lesson [[14-5-overloading-operators-using-member-functions|14.5 - 使用成员函数重载运算符]])。

-Second, even if we could virtualize operator<< there’s the problem that the function parameters for Base::operator<< and Derived::operator<< differ (the Base version would take a Base parameter and the Derived version would take a Derived parameter).
+Second, even if we could virtualize `operator<<` there’s the problem that the function parameters for `Base::operator<<` and `Derived::operator<<` differ (the Base version would take a Base parameter and the Derived version would take a Derived parameter).
 Consequently, the Derived version wouldn’t be considered an override of the Base version, and thus be ineligible for virtual function resolution.

 So what’s a programmer to do?

-**The solution**
+## 解决办法

 The answer, as it turns out, is surprisingly simple.

-First, we set up operator<< as a friend in our base class as usual.
-But instead of having operator<< do the printing itself, we delegate that responsibility to a normal member function that _can_ be virtualized!
+First, we set up `operator<<` as a friend in our base class as usual.
+But instead of having `operator<<` do the printing itself, we delegate that responsibility to a normal member function that _can_ be virtualized!

 Here’s the full solution that works: